eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 **name**
 Type: String

-Description: This is project name that the user has entered within the Service Creation flow in Step 2 Service Details/Name.
+Description: This is the project name that the user has entered within the Service Creation flow in Step 2 Service Details/Name.
 It is an optional parameter.
-When not provided, by default an appropriate project name is created based on the project template used.
+When not provided, an appropriate project name is created by default based on the project template used.

 **visibility**
 Type: String

-Description: This is visibility option that the user has selected within the Service Creation flow in Step 2 Service Details/Visibility.
+Description: This is the visibility option that the user has selected within the Service Creation flow in Step 2 Service Details/Visibility.
 It is an optional parameter.
 Valid parameters are:

 - 0 (meaning that the project visibility is public)
 - 2 (meaning that the project visibility is private)